 - letter from a registered counsellor

-- letter from a professional best placed to corroborate matters being considered (such as student advisor or disability advisor)
+- letter from a professional who can corroborate matters being considered (such as student advisor or disability advisor)

 - hospital admission report/appointment letter